Minnesota Department of Corrections

 1. Methods for reporting: offender responses to the PREA checklist, direct reporting, anonymous/third-party reporting, or reporting on the DOC sexual abuse telephone helpline.

-c) Anonymous or third-party reporting: staff may receive an anonymous kite, hear a rumor, or other third-party information (including from an offender’s family or friend) that an offender has been the victim of sexual abuse/harassment/staff sexual misconduct.
-Staff must immediately report all information in a confidential incident report to the watch commander/duty officer, who must then confer with the OSI.
+d) Anonymous or third-party reporting: staff may receive an anonymous kite, hear a rumor, or other third-party information (including from an offender’s family or friend) that an offender has been the victim of sexual abuse/harassment/staff sexual misconduct.
+Staff must immediately report all information in a confidential incident report to the watch commander/duty officer, who must then confer with the office of special investigations (OSI).
 OSI determines whether, and how, an investigation will proceed.

 2. Incident in progress:

 a) If a staff observes suspected sexual abuse or staff sexual misconduct in progress, he/she must immediately activate the incident command system (ICS) per Policy 301.140, “Incident Command System.”

 b) If staff observes suspected sexual harassment in progress, he/she must verbally direct the behavior to stop.
 Staff must write an incident report to document the directive and, depending on the severity, contact the watch commander.
 The watch commander reviews allegations of sexual harassment and staff sexual misconduct and makes appropriate notifications.

 3. False reporting

 Offenders who falsely allege sexual abuse/harassment and staff sexual misconduct will be held accountable through all means available to the department (see Policy 303.010, “Offender Discipline”).

 D. Responding to reports of sexual abuse